 - Instagram carousel posts

 - IG Reels

-For example, if you partnered with a brand and created an IG Reel featuring their products, why not upload it to your stories to bring more viewers?
+For example, if you partnered with a brand and created an Instagram Reel featuring their products, why not upload it to your idea pins to bring more viewers?

 What Are the Benefits?

 The numbers speak for themselves!
 As you can see, idea pins bring in more traffic and it seems to happen quicker than a regular pin that you upload.

 Whenever I upload an idea pin, the impressions come rolling in.
 Make sure you keep track of your analytics to see what your audience resonates with the most.

 The only downside to Pinterest ideas is you can’t attach an outbound link to them.
 Will Pinterest ever change this?
 Who knows.
 It seems like they’re trying to keep more people on the platform instead of giving them the option to click off and visit your website.